borntofrappe/data-analysis-with-python/medical-data-visualizer/README.md

   df[['cholesterol', 'gluc']].astype(str).replace({'1': 0, '[2-9]': 1}), regex=True)
   ```

-  Note that `1` is targeted as the character `'1'` since the column includes all string values.
+  Note that `1` is also targeted with the character `'1'` since the column includes all string values.

-For the count plot (technically cat plot):
+For the count plot:

-- convert the data into long format and create the count plot with seaborn's `catplot()` function
+- convert the data into long format

   The script suggests using `pd.melt`, and the solution is surprisingly straightforward.